bbauska/JS-Programs/README.md

 console.log(isAdult); // Prints: Yes
 </pre>

-Using the ternary operator to perform an action based on a condition:
+<p>Using the ternary operator to perform an action based on a condition:</p>

 <pre>
 const hour = 14;